SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Batman, Superman, stuff in my life to to know "state propaganda" is pervasive and relative.

-Half the time Holly wood probably does not know it is doing propaganda, It's like Noam Chomsky used to say, you do not have to believe you are a propagandists to be doing propaganda, more likely you're self-selected.
+Half the time Hollywood probably does not know it is doing propaganda, It's like Noam Chomsky used to say, you do not have to believe you are a propagandists to be doing propaganda, more likely you're self-selected.
 Only natural born establishment shills get promoted to high rank in mainstream